RuHelg/Planetary-Positions-Project/README.md

 It generates 2D and 3D plots of the planetary positions and creates a 3D model of the solar system saved as an STL file.
 <br/><br/>

+## LICENCE
-## This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Installation